 You can see how this one small change to our pendulum quickly throws a simple harmonic oscillation into a volatile and complex motion.
 The double pendulum system can be very easily described,(iii) but its ultimate behaviour cannot.
 Each time you set it swinging its bob will trace a completely different path in space because, crucially, a double pendulum is very sensitive to initial conditions.
 Unlike our clock’s pendulum, we can’t accidentally give it a bit too much of a shove and have it simply settle back into its predictable ol’ groove.

-Imagine, now, that you have a pendulum with n arms, each with a bob of mass n, n points of articulation and variable gravity.
+Imagine, now, that you have a pendulum with n arms, each with a bob with a mass that is a variable coefficient ofn, n points of articulation on each arm, and variable gravity.
 It doesn’t take much of a leap of imagination to understand how wildly such a device will behave.
 In fact (and this is where most people fall off the bike), for surprisingly small values of n, no amount of computing power in the universe can ever predict the path of motion it will describe!

 Well, the Earth’s climate is exactly such a system.